-- The greatest part of the recent regulatory changes is that now you can self-license yourself.
+- The best part of the recent regulatory changes is that now you can self-license yourself.
 If you believe you qualify for a category, you go under it by self-proclaiming it to yourself.
 That simple.
-You no longer need to submit application paperwork to OFAC for a license (awesome!)
+You no longer need to submit application paperwork to OFAC for a license (awesome!).

 - It is believed that these amendments are intentionally vague to allow more leeway for people to figure out a way to go

-- If you wish to engage in any travel that does not meet the requirements of a general self-license, you will need to apply for a specific license from OFAC (paperwork and application).
+- If you wish to engage in any travel that does not meet the requirements of a general self-license, that’s when you would need to apply for a specific license from OFAC (paperwork and application).

 - But remember!
-The U.S. has the right to audit you within 5 years of your trip, so keep all your receipts and itinerary
+The U.S. has the right to audit you within 5 years of your trip, so keep all your receipts and an itinerary.

 III.
 These are the twelve (12) categories: